tyralyn/fafo/notes/monitoring_notes.md

 Push > Pull:

-* Push model works well when there are fewer, known metric sources
+* Push model works well when there are fewer, known metric sources, bc it is less likely to overwhelm the centralized monitoring system
 * Push model is easier to set up
 * Push model provides more control over when metrics are collected